 There are four colors to choose from — sort of

 The Galaxy Note 8 is offered in four different gorgeous colors: midnight black, orchid grey, maple gold and deep sea blue.
 But unfortunately you won't have your choice of all four in all areas around the world.
-The U.S., for example, only has the black and grey models available — and even further, the unlocked version for the U.S. is only available in black.
+The U.S., for example, only has the black and grey models available at carrier stores — while Best Buy will be the exclusive retailer for the deep sea blue variant for AT&T, Verizon, Sprint and the unlocked model.
 Head up to Canada and you get black and blue ... but not the other two.

 Any more questions?

-If you have any other questions you need answered, we hope you drop a comment down below or hop into our Galaxy Note 8 forums!
+If you have any other questions you need answering, we hope you drop a comment down below or hop into our Galaxy Note 8 forums!